natiboston/EM-Token/README.md

 The key methods are ```hold``` and ```holdFrom```, which create holds on behalf of payers:

 ```
-function hold(string calldata transactionId, address payee, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (uint256 index);
+function hold(string calldata transactionId, address to, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (uint256 index);
-function holdFrom(string calldata transactionId, address payer, address payee, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (uint256 index);
+function holdFrom(string calldata transactionId, address from, address to, address notary, uint256 amount, bool expires, uint256 timeToExpiration) external returns (uint256 index);
 ```

 Unique transactionIDs are to be provided by the issuer of the hold.
 Internally, keys are to be built by hashing the address of the issuer and the transactionId, which therefore supports the possibility of different issuers of holds using the same transactionId.

-Once the hold has been created, only the notary can either release or execute the hold within the expiration period, and the issuer can also extend the expiration time of the hold:
+Once the hold has been created, the hold can either be released (i.e. closed without further consequences, thus making the locked funds again available for transactions) or executed (i.e. executing the transfer between the payer and the payee).
+The issuer of the hold can also renew the hold (i.e. adding more time to the current expiration date):

 ```
 function releaseHold(address issuer, string calldata transactionId) external returns (bool);